 Today, hardware virtualization is required as a compelling solution for the consolidation of workloads and the sharing of physical resources.
 This technology is even supported natively in the hardware.
-Technologies like Intel- VT/AMD-V and SR-IOV can be cited as independently.
-Applying some principles like the Single Responsibility Principle, changes made to a microservice don't affect the integrity of other microservices.
+Technologies like Intel- VT/AMD-V and SR-IOV can be cited as examples.
+The virtualization, in addition to the benefits of consolidation, offers by conception an ideal isolation of virtual machines.
+Each kernel of a given virtual machine runs in a secure and separate space independatly of other Consequently, kernels. thanks the virtualization, multiple heterogeneous systems can coexist on the same host.